Thursday, July 31, 2008

 Elvis Costello 11: King Of America

-As if to confirm that his last album was a farewell of sorts, Elvis made good on his threat by recording his next album with a rotating cast of American session guys, collectively dubbed The Confederates.
-He’d already reverted to using his given name to copyright his songs, but management insisted he stick with the established brand for the time being, so King Of America was credited to The Costello Show (to which Columbia in the US made sure to add “featuring Elvis Costello” in parentheses in case nobody recognized the face behind the beard on the cover).
+As if to confirm the implicit threat of Goodbye Cruel World, Elvis had embarked on a series of sessions produced by new buddy T-Bone Burnett, with a rotating cast of American session guys, collectively dubbed The Confederates.
+He’d already reverted to using his given name of Declan MacManus to copyright his songs, but management insisted he stick with the established brand for the time being, so King Of America was credited to The Costello Show (to which Columbia in the US made sure to add “featuring Elvis Costello” in parentheses on the spine and labels in case nobody recognized the face behind the beard on the cover).

 The Costello Show King Of America (1986)—5